jpluimers/GExperts/Documentation/Readme.txt

      keymapping.
 Also, the Macro Library can not always intercept the Shift+Ctrl+R keystroke to automatically grab keyboard macros, so you may need to create macros using the recording functions in the toolbar.
+  Delphi 2009 Only:
+   - Playing back recorded macros in the Marco Library does not work.
+This appears to be an IDE bug handling editor macro streams.

 INSTALLATION